ibexa/documentation-developer/docs/updating/from_1.x_2.x/update_db_to_2.5.md

 The definition of block parameters has to be moved from `createBlockDefinition()` to the [YAML configuration](https://doc.ibexa.co/en/master/guide/extending/extending_page.md#creating-page-blocks) for your custom blocks.

-For more information about how custom blocks are implemented in Pagebuilder, have a look at [Creating custom Page blocks](https://doc.ibexa.co/en/master/guide/extending/extending_page.md)
+For more information about how custom blocks are implemented in Page Builder, have a look at [Creating custom Page blocks](../../guide/extending/extending_page.md) for your custom blocks.

 For the migration of blocks from Landing Page to Page Builder, you'll need to provide a converter for attributes of custom blocks.
 For simple blocks you can use `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\DefaultConverter`.
 Custom converters must implement the `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\ConverterInterface` interface.